joseee-molina/joseee-molina/README.md

 - 🌱 I’m currently learning new tools, including Spring Boot, Angular, AWS and mastering non-relational databases like MongoDB.
 I am also into tennis 🎾 training, and reading classics!

 - 🥅 2022-2023 Goals: secure a full-time job after graduation.
 Serve back to my community.
-Apply my knowledge to solve challenging problems in the healthcare and finance issue.
-Sharpen my Software skills (I'm currently learning cloud-based microservice development and its integration with Angular, Azure and AWS).
+Apply the knowledge that I have acquired to solve challenging problems in the healthcare and finance area.
+Sharpen my software skills (I'm currently learning cloud-based microservice development and its integration with Angular, Azure and AWS).

 - 🧐 Don't hesitate to reach out.